top of page

 Welcome

-Sarah Hopfinger (she) is a queer disabled artist and researcher based in Glasgow, Scotland.
+Sarah Hopfinger (she) is an award-winning queer disabled artist and researcher based in Glasgow, Scotland.
 She works across live art, dance, choreography, performance, disability and crip practices, queerness, ecology and environmentalism.
-She is a researcher at the Royal Conservatoire of Scotland.

 Wildlife 77.jpg